 SSI is necessary for many disabled individuals to maintain their standard of living, but it can be difficult to get a claim approved by the SSA, as they have strict criteria that claimants must meet in order to receive benefits.
 Furthermore, the SSA may sometimes still issue a denial even when these requirements are met.
 A qualified member of our legal team can help clarify how to obtain Buckhead SSI benefits before you proceed with filing a claim.

 The SSA maintains an official list of conditions which automatically qualify a person for income benefits.
 Fortunately, a person whose disability is not listed may still be able to obtain SSI benefits, since the SSA reviews each claim on an individual basis.
 In general, however, claimants must meet the following SSI requirements to receive benefits:

 Parents and guardians applying for SSI on behalf of their children would need to attend an interview with an SSA official and provide them with supporting documents such as birth certificates, medical records, and proof of income.
-Our team of experienced legal professionals can help applicants prepare for the obstacles they may face while pursuing Buckhead SSI benefits.
+Our team of experienced disability advocates can help applicants prepare for the obstacles they may face while pursuing Buckhead SSI benefits.

 Unfortunately, many initial SSI claims are denied by the SSA, but federal law gives claimants the right to appeal a denial up to four times.
 The first type of appeal is known as a reconsideration and involves a review by another SSA official.

 If a reconsideration falls through, claimants can attend a formal hearing with an administrative law judge, during which they may call witnesses and submit additional supporting evidence.
 They can also appear before an SSA Council for a review.
 Finally, applicants may take their grievances to a federal court, although this is usually not necessary.